nqmn1ck/anAI/README.md

 Ana will run directly on your computer, powered by ollama.
 There will be no data collection, and all interactions will be securely contained within your own device.
 This is open-source software - so if you don't believe me, take a look yourself!

 ## Future goals
 Hopefully we can get a GUI interface working on not only computers but also phones and tablets.
 Once generative 3d modeling and real-time frame generation is there, we could even use the physical appearance generation to create a fullly interactable, realtime 3d model!
-This is the end goal, until robotis takes us the rest of the way and we can get one powered with anAI.
+This is the end goal, until robotics takes us the rest of the way and we can get a real-life anAI!